- Location: Montana

-If I can't find a certification label with my imported vehicle, how do I know if it complies with National Highway Traffic Safety Administration (NHTSA) standards?
+If I cannot find a certification label with my imported vehicle, how do I know if it complies with National Highway Traffic Safety Administration (NHTSA) standards?

-Directly contact the vehicle's manufacturer.
+You should contact the vehicle's manufacturer directly.
 If you need assistance gathering contact information, call the NHTSA's Office of Vehicle Safety Compliance at (202) 366-5291.

 Are there are any restrictions I should know about if I want to buy my car in Canada?